-Background: Orthostatic hypotension occurs in approximately 20% of people 65 and older.
+Background: OH occurs in approximately 20% of people older than 65 years.
 Thirty percent of fainting episodes in the elderly are due to orthostasis.

-Physical Exam: A physician typically checks the patient’s blood pressure and heart rate while he or she is lying down, sitting, and standing.
-Physicians also assess for conditions such as Parkinson's disease, cognitive impairment, depression and stroke.
+Physical Exam: A PM&R physician typically checks the patient’s blood pressure and heart rate while the patient is lying down, sitting, and standing.
+Diagnosis of OH is made when the patient develops a decrease in at least 20 mmHg in systolic pressure, and/or a decrease in at least 10 mmHg in diastolic pressure.
+Physicians also assess for conditions such as Parkinson's disease, cognitive impairment, depression, stroke, and neuropathy.

-Other Resources for Patients and Families: Patients and caregivers should understand what is causing the orthostasis, and make changes so the issue is resolved or improved, such as exercising the legs before standing.
+Other Resources for Patients and Families: Patients and caregivers should feel informed and understand what is causing the orthostasis and make changes so the issue is resolved or improved, such as moving the legs before standing.
 Making sure any adverse effects from medication, such as dizziness, are managed is important, too.
 Support stockings or garments should always be removed when lying down.